 An alternative is to keep the list sorted by key.
-Then get could use a bisection search, which is $O(\log n)$ .
+Then get could use a bisection search, which is $O(\log n)$.
 But inserting a new item in the middle of a list is linear, so this might not be the best option.
-There are other data structures that can implement add and get in log time, but that's still not as good as a hashtable, so let's move on.
+There are other data structures (see http://en.wikipedia.org/wiki/Red-black_tree) that can implement add and get in log time, but that's still not as good as constant time, so let's move on.